 Prabhas Marrying Anyone Other Than Anushka Shetty Will Destroy Three Lives, Says Friend

-Prabhas is arguably one biggest action heroes in Tollywood today.
+Prabhas is arguably one of the biggest action heroes in Tollywood today.
 Over the years, he has also grabbed plenty of attention due to his rumoured affair with Anushka Shetty.
 Even though the actor has made it amply clear that he considers 'Devasena' to be just a friend, rumours refuse to die down.
-Now, her is a shocking update about the Billa duo.
+Now, here is a shocking update about the Billa duo.
 According to Greatandhra, Prabhas in indeed in love with Anushka but will not be marrying her due to cultural differences.

 The Inside Deets

-The report further states that Prabhas already explained his predicament to Anushka while emphasising that she will always be a close friend, Commenting on this unfortunate situation, a friend said that marrying anyone but the 'Lady Superstar' would be a bad move on Prabhas' part.
+The report further states that Prabhas already explained his predicament to Anushka while emphasising that she will always be a close friend.
+Commenting on this unfortunate situation, a friend said that marrying anyone but the 'Lady Superstar' would be a bad move on Prabhas's part.

 The Exact Words